 When making an appointment, be sure to select "Yes - Meet Online" in the pop-up window.
 Save your appointment.

-At the time of your appointment, log into our scheduler again and click on the yellow square for your appointment.
+At the time of your appointment, log into our scheduler again and click on the red square for your appointment.
 In the appointment window that appears, click the red "Start or Join Online Consultation."